elsanussi-s-mneina/IPA-keyboard-modifications/README.md

 These are modified versions of the IPA keyboard available from the SIL website at https://scripts.sil.org/cms/scripts/page.php?site_id=nrsi&id=uniipakeyboard (accessed at 2020 December 19th).

-They are modified to allow people accostumed to the Dvorak and Colemak keyboard layouts to be able to write in IPA.
+They are modified to allow people accostumed to the Dvorak and Colemak keyboard layouts to be able to write in the international phonetic alphabet (IPA).

 I also made some changes in subsequent versions, see the change log.